Scientific: Opuntia

 USDA 8-12

-Character: Stiff cuddly and fuzzy, deceptively dangerous, arid
+Character: Robust, upright, stiff, cuddly and fuzzy, but deceptively dangerous, arid.

 Foliage/Texture: Stems are jointed into circular fleshy greenish pads.
 Pads are uniquely covered with areoles containing a dense array of brown glochids and no spines, small new pads in spring occassionally grow ephemeral cone-like leaves; coarse texture.

-Flowers/Fruits: Flower buds emerge from aeroles at the edges of stem clades, mature flowers are a brilliant apricot vermillion color, 2 to 3 inches across and are borne on upper terminal margins of pads; fruit oblong, 2 to 3 inches long, red to purple, edible.
+Flowers/Fruits: Flower buds emerge from aeroles at the edges of stem clades, mature flowers are a brilliant apricot vermillion color, 2- to 3-inches wide and are borne on upper terminal margins of pads; fruit oblong, 2-to 3-inches long, red to purple, edible.

 Seasonal Color: A profusion of flowers in mid spring, fruit in summer.